simonsteele/pn/pnwtl/doc/readme.txt

 9) Smart fields in code templates
 10) Small visual tweaks
 11) Line padding options - increase visual space between lines for improved readability
+12) Complete redesign of text clips, with editing built in to new UI view and code templates and text clips consolidated

 What's new in 2.1 under the cover?
 ------------------------------------------

 1) Scintilla updated to latest
-2) Boost updated to 1.39
+2) Boost updated to 1.41
 3) Now built with Visual Studio 2008

 Bug Fixes: